 PCOM will consider funding applications for:

-- conference, seminars, webinars, and workshops to a total €5,000 for meeting arrangements planned between October 2021 and March 2022, and
+- conference, seminars, webinars, and workshops to a total of €5,000 for meeting arrangements planned between March and December 2022, and

 Applicants are also expected to secure additional funding or resources from other sources.

 Who can apply?